 Security advisories are not the only reason you might want the resolver to refuse a specific version.
 Recent waves of supply-chain attacks on the JavaScript ecosystem, for example, made it clear that compromised or outright malicious releases need a separate data channel.
 A CVE implies a known weakness in code that the authors intended.
 A malware flag implies that the artefact itself is a trap laid by an attacker who got hold of publishing credentials.
 Both should block resolution, but they come from different feeds and have different trust models.

-The vocabulary introduced by the issue separates three concerns:
+The vocabulary separates three concerns:

 • Entries are the individual filter rules inside a list.